Daytona International Speedway: Soccer

-On July 2 and 3, 2022, the track hosted Daytona Soccer Fest, a 2 day event highlighted by a friendly match between heated Colombian rivals América de Cali and Deportivo Cali and a NWSL regular season match between the Orlando Pride and Racing Louisville FC.
+On July 2 and 3, 2022, the track hosted Daytona Soccer Fest, a 2-day event highlighted by a friendly match between heated Colombian rivals América de Cali and Deportivo Cali and a NWSL regular season match between the Orlando Pride and Racing Louisville FC.

 Video games

 In 1994, Sega released an arcade game called Daytona USA, using their Model 2 Arcade hardware.
 It was developed by their famed "AM2" development team.
-It featured a fully detailed 3D model of the circuit for the very first time.
+It featured a fully detailed 3D model based on the circuit for the very first time.
 The soundtrack for the game included vocals by Takenobu Mitsuyoshi.
 It is widely considered to be one of the most successful and influential racing games of all time.
-Daytona USA spawned many sequels, both in the arcades and on various home videogame consoles.
+Daytona USA spawned many sequels, both in the arcades and on various home video game consoles.
 The latest version, Daytona Championship USA, was released to arcades in 2017.

 iRacing.com have laser-scanned the facility twice.
 The first in 2008, and 2011 once the repave was completed.
 Both are available in official racing series.
 There has been no word to when and if it will be re-scanned now that the Daytona Rising project has now been completed.

-Both the oval layout and Rolex 24 Hour layout are available in both PlayStation 3 video games Gran Turismo 5 and Gran Turismo 6, and in the PlayStation 4 game Gran Turismo 7.
+Both the oval layout and Rolex 24 Hour layout are available in both PlayStation 3 video games Gran Turismo 5 and Gran Turismo 6, and in the PlayStation 4 and PlayStation 5 game Gran Turismo 7.
 Daytona International Speedway is also featured in Forza Motorsport 6 and Forza Motorsport 7 for the Xbox One and Windows 10.
+The circuit returned to the Forza series in Forza Motorsport (2023) for Xbox Series X/S and Windows.

 Real Racing 3's second NASCAR update featured the Daytona International Speedway as a new circuit coming in three layouts.
 In addition to the oval and Rolex 24 Hour layouts in Gran Turismo, there also exists a Daytona 200 layout in the game.

 Fatalities

-A total of 40 people have been fatally injured in on-track incidents: 23 car drivers, twelve motorcyclists, three go-kart drivers, one powerboat racer, and one track worker.
-The most notorious death was that of Dale Earnhardt, who was killed on the last lap of the 2001 Daytona 500 on February 18, 2001.
+Forty-one people have been fatally injured in on-track incidents: 24 car drivers, twelve motorcyclists, three go-kart drivers, one powerboat racer, and one track worker.
+The most notorious death was that of Dale Earnhardt, who was killed on the final lap of the 2001 Daytona 500 on February 18, 2001.
+Earnhardt is still Daytona International Speedway's most successful driver, with a total of 34 career victories (12 Daytona 500 qualifying races, 7 NASCAR Xfinity Series races, 6 Busch Clash races, 6 IROC races, 2 Pepsi 400 July Races and the 1998 Daytona 500).